Anatoliy Banishevskiy

 Anatoliy Andreyevich Banishevskiy (Anatoli Andreyeviç Banişevski; Анатолий Андреевич Банишевский; 23 February 1946 – 10 December 1997) was an Azerbaijani footballer who played as a forward.
 Throughout most of his playing and coaching career, Banishevskiy was committed to his originally domestic club, Neftçi.
 He is widely considered the greatest Azerbaijani footballer of all time.

 He played for the Soviet Union national football team, winning 51 caps and scoring 20 goals.
 Banishevskiy played for the Soviet side in the 1966 FIFA World Cup, as well as in European Championship 1968 and 1972.
 His club team was Neftçi, and he scored 136 goals in Soviet Top League competition.
 The striker was unofficially named Azerbaijan's Player of the Year three times-in 1966, 1967, and 1978.

 In November 2003, as part of the celebration of UEFA's Jubilee, he was selected as the Golden Player for Azerbaijan by the Association of Football Federations of Azerbaijan as the country's most outstanding player over the past 50 years.

 Early years

 Banishevskiy was born in Baku to a family of Ukrainian descent.

 He started playing football at the age of 16 and played all of his career for Neftçi, transforming into one of the best Azerbaijani players.

 Club career

-Upon making the club's senior roster at the age of 16, Banishevskiy immediately emerged into one of the best young talents of his generation.
-Banishevskiy maintained his status of a premier Azerbaijani player, and remained very influential football figure throughout his entire football profession and beyond.
+Upon making the club's senior roster at the age of 16, Banishevskiy immediately emerged into one of the young talents of his generation.
+Banishevskiy maintained his status of a premier Azerbaijani player, and remained an influential football figure throughout his football profession and beyond.